-For keyword research, I use SEMRush to find out are the top keywords my existing competitors are ranking for and what content to create to outrank them.
+For keyword research, I use SEMRush to locate the top keywords my existing competitors are ranking for and what content to create to outrank them.

-Once you’ve gather your information, decide on the sub-topics to start writing about.
-If you are serious about getting Google traffic, you’ve to be strategic about your blog post choices.
-If you publish general topics that bigger sites are already ranking for, it’s unlikely for you to ever move to page one.
-So plan.
+Once you've gathered your information, decide on the sub-topics to start writing about.
+If you are serious about pulling in Google traffic, you've to be strategic about your blog post choices.

 Need guidance with getting Google traffic?